Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 The dictionary data used in this project is sourced from a publicly available online dictionary.
 All data obtained has been used solely for non-profit personal or educational purposes and is intended for reference and learning purposes only.
 I do not claim ownership of the data nor do I guarantee its accuracy or completeness.

 **This project is not intended for commercial use, and I will not be held responsible for any infringement of commercial rights that may arise from the use of this data.** Users of this project are solely responsible for their own use of the data and should ensure that they comply with all applicable laws and regulations.

+## Contact
+If u have any questions, just open an issue of this repo or simply mail to my [outlook](mailto:sh1wnt@outlook.com).
+And...
+Don't forget to leave a star if u like it.